chillemille/OverOptimism_in_GeneSetAnalysis/README.md

 ## Detailed: reproduce analysis for web-based methods *DAVID*, *GSEA*, *GSEAPreranked*

 Note that for the over-optimism analysis of the web-applications, we strongly recommend reading the manuscript as it requires several steps, most of which must be performed by hand.
 These steps are structured according to note 4 above and described in detail in the following.
+Note that for the web-based applications, only tasks 1 and 2 are pursued:

+- task 1: maximise number of differentially enriched gene sets
+- task 2: minimise adjusted p-value of a specific gene set

 ### DAVID
 The web-based application *DAVID* can be accessed via the following link: https://david.ncifcrf.gov/